 Your encapsulation project may experience other delays from unexpected issues like structural damage.
 If you recognize structural problems during your preparations, you should call a professional.

-How Much Does a DIY Crawl Space Cost?
+How Much Does A DIY Crawl Space Cost?

 DIY crawl space encapsulation kits are available online.
 The price tag, as well as what is included in a DIY encapsulation kit, will depend on the retailer.